jaredmcclure25/jaredmcclure25/README.md

 ### What I'm Building

-**[Precision Prices](https://precisionprices.com)** — Helping Facebook Marketplace and eBay sellers price items accurately using AI and hyperlocal market data.
+**[Precision Prices](https://precisionprices.com)** — I built Precision Prices to help Facebook Marketplace buyers and sellers conduct business using the fair market value of products.
+This AI-powered tool uses local data to provide quick sale, best, and premium listing price recommendations.
+It's as simple as uploading a picture, filling out a few item descriptions, and analyzing in seconds.
+My goal is wide-spread adoption by Facebook users where sellers can maximize their sales and buyers can get a fair deal through informed negotiations.

 ---